tunakasif/torch-frft/README.md

 ![GitHub](https://img.shields.io/github/license/tunakasif/torch-frft)
 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?logo=PyTorch&logoColor=white)

 A differentiable fractional Fourier transform (FRFT) implementation with layers that can be trained end-to-end with the rest of the network.
-This package provides implementations of both fast computation of continuous FRFT and discrete FRFT (DFRFT) and also provides pre-configured layers that can be used in neural networks.
+This package provides implementations of both fast computations of continuous FRFT and discrete FRFT (DFRFT) and pre-configured layers that are eligible for use in neural networks.

-The fast transform is an approximation of the continuous FRFT and is based on [_Digital computation of the fractional Fourier transform_](https://ieeexplore.ieee.org/document/536672) paper.
-The DFRFT is based on [_The discrete fractional Fourier transform_](https://ieeexplore.ieee.org/document/839980) paper.
+The fast transform approximates the continuous FRFT and is based on [_Digital computation of the fractional Fourier transform_](https://ieeexplore.ieee.org/document/536672) paper.
+The DFRFT is based on _The_ discrete fractional Fourier transform_](https://ieeexplore.ieee.org/document/839980) paper.
 MATLAB implementations of both approaches are provided on [Haldun M. Özaktaş's page](http://www.ee.bilkent.edu.tr/~haldun/wileybook.html) as [`fracF.m`](http://www.ee.bilkent.edu.tr/~haldun/fracF.m) and [`dFRT.m`](http://www.ee.bilkent.edu.tr/~haldun/dFRT.m), respectively.

-This package implements these approaches in PyTorch with certain optimazations and most importantly adds the ability to apply the transform along a certain dimension of a tensor.
+This package implements these approaches in PyTorch with specific optimizations and, most notably, adds the ability to apply the transform along a particular tensor dimension.

-With the implemented transforms basic layers that extend `torch.nn.Module` is provided, an example of the custom layer implementation is also provided in [`README.md`](#custom-layers) file.
+We provide primer layers that extend `torch.nn.Module` for continuous and discrete transforms, an example of the custom layer implementation, is also provided in the `README.md` file.

 ## Table of Contents